Delayed and cancelled trains

 What applies for period tickets?

 You can demand a price reduction even if you travel with, for example, a monthly ticket, as long as you planned to travel with the train that is delayed or cancelled.
-So you can demand compensation if you have a monthly pass instead of a single ticket for that specific journey if, for example, you are standing on the platform and then receive information that the train is delayed or cancelled.

 Right to damages for expenses